Compact object coalescence rate estimation from short gamma-ray burst observations: Introduction

-In this paper we estimate the local merger rate of compact objects, as well as the number of expected GW-SGRB observations in the advanced GW-detector era.
-Short GRB data with redshifts from SWIFT observations are fitted to a theoretical model.
-In order to avoid selective bias, only SWIFT GRBs are used, and each redshift association is carefully examined, rejecting any GRB with an uncertain association.
-Furthermore, in contrast to a previous study~\cite{Dietz:2010eh}, the individual measured luminosities of each GRB are incorporated to improve the result, and a more complete data sample is used.
+In this context, it is crucial to have reliable estimates of the local merger rate of compact objects and the number of expected coincident GW-SGRB observations in the advanced GW detector era.
+In this paper we present a simple estimate of these quantities by using SGRB data from SWIFT observations \footnote{\tt http://heasarc.gsfc.nasa.gov/docs/swift/swiftsc.html}.
+In order to avoid selective bias, we calculate the number of expected coincident observations by restricting the sample of SWIFT data to observations with determined redshift and certain association to an optical counterpart.
+In contrast to a previous study by one of the authors \citep{Dietz:2010eh}, we also include the observed GRB luminosities in the analysis.

-This paper is organized as follows: Section \ref{sec:dataModels} describes the available data of SGRB used in this work and the fitting models.
-Results are discussed in section \ref{sec:results} and compared to rate estimates from other works or obtained with alternative methods.
+The paper is organized as follows.
+In Section \ref{sec:dataModels} we define the SWIFT data sample and discuss the theoretical model which is used to fit the observations.
+In Section \ref{sec:results} we present the results and compare them to other published rate estimates.
+The Appendix contains details on the rate functions used in the analysis.